ScienceZoneUK/science-zone-uk/p5js/bouncing/README.md

 ---

 ## Step 8: Lose energy when bouncing
-💡 *Context:* Add this inside the ground check, so it happens only on bounce.
+💡 Add this inside the ground check, so it happens only on bounce.

 ```javascript
 // inside draw(), inside the ground check